Sports Premium Funding

 - Develop children as Playmakers

-The impact of the funding so far this year:
+The impact of the funding:

 A specialist teacher has shared specialist knowledge in the delivery of PE, especially confidence and knowledge of a variety of sports for our newer members of staff.